December 8th

 Meaning of the subhAShita:

-Death without exertion, life without affliction, your proximity (attainment of your abode) upon leaving the body - grant me these, O husband of Pārvati!
+Death without exertion, life without affliction, your proximity (attainment of your abode) upon leaving the body—grant me these, O husband of Pārvati!

 Commentary:

-But, the author of this verse has very simple, yet profound and eternal wishes to ask for!
+However, the author of this verse has very simple, yet profound and eternal wishes to ask for!

-Throughout our lives, we are taught to engage in good deeds so that we are liberated from the bondage of birth and death.
-Attaining this is the final goal for everyone.
-If one is granted the abode of the Lord Himself, a merger with the Lord of Pārvati and being one with Parashiva Himself, what more would one ever want?!!
+Throughout our lives, we are taught to engage in good deeds to be liberated from the bondage of birth and death.
+Attaining the union with the Lord is the final goal for everyone.
+If one is granted the abode of the Lord Himself, a merger with the Lord of Pārvati, and being one with Parashiva Himself, what more would one ever want?!!

 Think about it...
 Aren't these the aspects one should contemplate upon and ask for?!